-The entries you make on the Personnel page of your forecast will give you an opportunity to think through your staffing needs, both now and in the future.
+The entries you make on the Personnel page of your forecast will allow you to think through your current and future staffing needs.
 The way you represent your staff in the forecast is very flexible.
-You may wish to list every employee by name or title, or you can also create group entries representing common roles or departments if that makes more sense.
+You can list every employee by name or title, or you can also create group entries representing common roles or departments if that makes more sense.

 Note: If you have no paid employees (as in an all-volunteer nonprofit group, for example), just skip this step.